Concept

 This initiative also serves as an important example for other regions of the world, demonstrating how regional cooperation and support from the international community can help address global environmental challenges.
 The proposed initiative helps strengthen international dialogue and cooperation in the fight against climate change, emphasizing that such global challenges require collective and coordinated efforts at all levels.

 At the 75th session of the UN General Assembly in 2021, on the initiative of the President of Uzbekistan Sh.M.
-Mirziyoyev adopted a resolution “On declaring the Aral Sea region a zone of environmental innovation and technology.”
+Mirziyoyev adopted a resolution “Declaring the Aral Sea region a zone of ecological innovations and technologies”.
 This is the first region to which the General Assembly granted such status.
 In the Aral Sea region, from 2018 to 2022, work was carried out to create forests on an area of 1,624 thousand hectares, 278 hectares of green spaces and public parks were created, and 46.5 million trees and shrubs were planted.
 In the Republic of Karakalpakstan and the Khorezm region, centralized water supply has significantly improved.

 International mechanisms and instruments for the protection of human rights in the context of climate change